matijakolaric-com/django-music-publisher/docs/faq.rst

 BUMA/STEMRA, GEMA, SABAM, KODA, STIM, TEOSTO, TONO
 	Registering and acknowledgement processing works flawlessly (same as in PRS/MCPS).
-ISWC imports have not yet been tested.
+There may be some specific rules that are not covered.

 SACEM, SIAE, ZAIKS, SGAE, SPA, SUISA
 	Works, but not everything was tested so far, as users did not use all